joris1724/vzome-sharing/_posts/2025-02-15-Compound-of-5-Truncated-Tetrahedra-12-57-33.md

 {% endcomment %}

-A model proposed by <a href="https://georgehart.com/zomebook/compounds.html">George Hart</a> more than 20 years ago.
+A model proposed by <a href="https://georgehart.com/zomebook/compounds.html">George Hart</a> more than 20 years ago<a href="https://joris1724.github.io/vzome-sharing/2025/02/15/12-57-33-Compound-of-5-Truncated-Tetrahedra/">.</a>
 <p>
 Firstly, build a regular tetrahedron with edge length 3g2.
 Attach parallel pentagons with edge length 3b1 at both vertices of a single edge.
 These pentagons will serve as a support structure.
 Then build the other 4 tetrahedra, one at a time.
 No dexterity is needed.
 The more tetrahedra are already present, the more attention is needed to correctly weave new edges in between existing ones.
 It helped me a lot to use coloured Zome balls, precisely as in the vZome model.
 <p>